PROFILE

 and the Balkans.
 Japan is an indispensable

-partner on UN reform, and broadly supports the
+partner on UN reform and the second largest

-become a permanent member of the United Nations
+aspiration to become a permanent member of the

 U.S. economic policy toward Japan is aimed at